jkling2/mybigpoint-lk-widget/README.md

 # :tennis: mybigpoint-lk-widget

 This widget shows your current mybigpoint LK.

 ## Widget Design and Functionality
 <img src="./img/widget.jpg" align="left" width="170" height="170">
 The widget shows your name and the year you were born in at the top.
-At the bottom your current mybigpoint LK is displayed.</br>
+At the bottom your current mybigpoint LK is displayed.

-The data is received from the following web page: [WTB-Tennis] (https://www.wtb-tennis.de/spielbetrieb/vereine.html).
+The data is received from the following web page: [WTB-Tennis](https://www.wtb-tennis.de/spielbetrieb/vereine.html).
 Therefore you must be a member of a club listed there.
 This is also the page where you can find your club's ID, which is a required configuration parameter.
 In addition, you need to know your own ID-Number.
-See [Setup] (https://github.com/jkling2/mybigpoint-lk#setup) for further information on how to specify these configuration parameter.
+See [Setup](https://github.com/jkling2/mybigpoint-lk#setup) for further information on how to specify these configuration parameter.

 ## Requirements
 * Apple Device with iOS 14.